n89cz/Nagios/README.md

 # Nagios

+Nagios plugins

-Nagios plugin that checks if docker daemon is up or down
+check_process.sh - Nagios plugin that checks if docker daemon is up or down